 This guide is intended for students and researchers at the University of Oxford seeking support in African Studies, although students and researchers from any field may find it useful.
-Use this guide to find out about books, special collections and online resources for African Studies, including ebooks, ejournals and bibliographic databases.
+Use this guide to find out about books, special collections and online resources for African Studies, including ebooks, ejournals, bibliographic databases and archives.

 The Bodleian libraries provide access to a wide range of current and historical news sources for African Studies.
 Key printed African Newspapers including the Cape Times, East African Standard, and the Rhodesia Herald are held in the Weston Library.
-Search SOLO to locate them.
-All online resources are listed in Databases A-Z under 'newspapers'.
+Browse or search SOLO if you are looking for printed newspapers held in the collections.

 Oxford also provides access to current online news sources, subscriptions, analytical materials, and historical newspaper archives.
 You can find some of the key databases for African Studies below, but take a look at the new sources page of this guide for more titles.